TechForm/cloudwatch-logger/README.md

 # cloudwatch-logging

-A simple logger, which writes to files in accordance with cloudwatch restrictions
+A simple logger, which writes to files in accordance with cloudwatch restrictions.

 ## Local development